Rolice/libwebsocket/README.md

 Inspiration and More Information + Code
 ---------------------------------------

-Here are some repositories I have inspected and borrowed some ideas, code or logic from:
+Here are some repositories I have inspected and borrowed some ideas, code or pure logical flow from:

 * https://github.com/katzarsky/WebSocket
 * https://github.com/WebKit/webkit